MCP Server installation on Microsoft Windows

 On completion, check that a Microsoft Windows service named CAST Imaging MCP Server has been created and is up and running.

-Step 5 - Configure an MCP-Aware client
+Step 5 - Configure your MCP-Aware client (GitHub Copilot for Visual Studio Code)

 {